SalOrak/whaler.nvim/README.md

     extensions = {
         whaler = {
             -- Whaler configuration
+            directories = { "path/to/dir", "path/to/another/dir" },
-            -- You may prefix a path with `=` to add a singleton project directory directories = { "path/to/dir", "path/to/another/dir", "=path/to/project/folder" },
+            -- You may also add directories that will not be search for subdirectories singleton_directories = { "path/to/project/folder" },
         }
     }
 })